 Best Area To Stay Tokyo is Shinjuku

 Tokyo is amazing and although it may be daunting when you first arrive, if you come armed with a little bit of knowledge and a great place to stay, Tokyo will be your oyster!

-Shinjuku is definitely the best area to stay, Tokyo is so accessible from here.
+Shinjuku is definitely the best area to stay, Tokyo, and the rest of the country is so accessible from here.

 Do you have any questions about staying in Shinjuku?